 - Delivery of capacity building and skills activity with SMEs.

-Low carbon, renewable and innovative systems will be retrofitted into selected properties and the impacts of the interventions monitored and analysed, covering both technological and social impacts.
+Low carbon, renewable and innovative systems were be retrofitted into selected properties and the impacts of the interventions monitored and analysed, covering both technological and social impacts.

-The housing energy improvement scheme will deliver housing improvements to address fuel poverty, reduce carbon emissions and provide important research in the area of new technologies on hard to treat properties.
+The housing energy improvement scheme delivered housing improvements to address fuel poverty, reduce carbon emissions and provide important research in the area of new technologies on hard to treat properties.

-The project will also benefit over 80 SMEs in NE England by helping them expand or diversify their business to take advantage of the new opportunities in the area of low carbon and renewable energy.
+The project benefited over 80 SMEs by helping them expand or diversify their business to take advantage of the new opportunities in the area of low carbon and renewable energy.

 - To assess, test and monitor the installation, performance and utilisation of low carbon, innovative energy products in socially rented properties;

 - To improve the flow of knowledge between low carbon projects in the region and industry;

 - To build capacity in the region’s microgeneration SME base (and those with the potential to diversify into the sector);

 - To remediate fuel poverty in socially rented properties.

 |South Tyneside Homes||3 high-rise blocks of flats in Jarrow, Tyne & Wear|